SpongePowered/SpongeDocs/source/plugin/commands/commandmanager.rst

 .. warning::

-    When executing a command programticly, you need to specifiy the permissions subject and the audience but not the sender as by default the sender will be the permissions manager.
+    When executing a command programmatically, you need to specifiy the permissions subject and the audience but not the sender as by default the sender will be the permissions manager.